Tellusant/docs/maps/tellusant-mexico-sub2-city.md

+---
+title: "Mexico – Cities and Secondary Subdivisions Covered in TelluBase"
+description: "The map shows the cities (92 zonas metropolitanas) and secondary subdivisions (1500 municipios) in Mexico."
+image: /assets/social-card-map.png
+---
 # Mexico – Cities and Secondary Subdivisions Covered in TelluBase
 ## *TelluBase Definitions*
 The map shows the cities (92 zonas metropolitanas) and secondary subdivisions (1500 municipios) in Mexico.